flojoy-ai/docs/docs/nodes/GENERATORS/SIMULATIONS/LINSPACE/LINSPACE.md

 ---
 title: LINSPACE
-description: In this example, the Python-based LINSPACE node generates a OrderedPair which is visualized with the SCATTER node.
+description: In this example, the Python-based LINSPACE node generates an OrderedPair, which is visualized with the SCATTER node.
 keywords: [Python, Simulations]
 image: https://raw.githubusercontent.com/flojoy-ai/docs/main/docs/nodes/GENERATORS/SIMULATIONS/LINSPACE/examples/EX1/output.jpeg
 ---